emilk/eon/README.md

 key: null              // OK! 'null' is a special value (it's NOT a string)
 42: "forty-two"        // OK!
 Maps the integer 42 to a string "42": "forty-two"      // OK!
 Maps the string "42" to a string (which is different from the above!)
-true: "confusing"      // Confusing, but OK.
+true: "confusing"      // ⚠️ Confusing, but OK.
 Uses a boolean as key (not a string!).
 "true": "fine"         // OK!
 Uses the string "true" as key
 ```

+#### `null/true/false` as map keys
+The last two lines in the above example show that you need to be careful when using key names that matches one of the three keywords (`true/false/null`).
+This is is a (small) footgun in Eon, but hopefully these key names are rare (they are already forbidden identifiers in many programming languages).

+Alternative designs I've considered:
+* Always require quotes for map keys (like JSON).
+Con: very ugly.
+* Only allow strings as map keys.
+Con: can't express general maps (limiting).
+* Only allow identifiers as map keys (like a Rust `struct`).
+Con: can't serialize a `HashMap<String, …>`.
+* Change `null/true/false` to something else (e.g. `%null`, `%true`, `%false`).
+Would be both surprising and ugly.
+* Forbid using unquoted `null/true/false` as map keys.
+Con: can't serialize `HashMap<bool, …>` or a general `HashMap<Value, …>`.
+Feels arbitrary.

 ### Variants
 Let's first consider a simple `enum`, like one you would find in C or Java: